-National Aerona Space Administ Headquarters Washington, DO autics and tration C 20546-0001 September 12, 2008 Reply to Attn of: Office of Pro ogram Analysis and Evaluation TO: Assistant Inspector General for Auditing FROM: Associate Administrator for Program Analysis and Evaluation - SUBJECT: NASA's Response to the Office of Inspector General's Draft Audit Report, "Cost Estimates Used to Support the Fiscal Year 2008 Budget Request for NASA's Constellation Program Could Have Been Better Documented" (A-07-017-00) In response t Estimates Us Constellatior following res o each of the recommendations contained in the Draft Audit Report "Cost sed to Support the Fiscal Year 2008 Budget Request for NASA's 1 Program Could Have Been Better Documented", we have developed the sponses: IG Recomm Evaluation sl practices ider cost estimate primary meth generate each tendation: The Associate Administrator for Program Analysis and hould incorporate into NASA's Cost Estimating Handbook appropriate best ntified in the GAO Cost Guide and require personnel to document and retain s used to support budget requests in a manner that explicitly identifies the hods, calculations, results, rationales or assumptions, and source data used to h estimate.
-Response: In the proposed standards in the certainly app pertinent to the NASA does not concur with this recommendation, although it has included exposure draft Government Accountability Office (GAO) cost guide the Agency's 2008 Cost Estimating Handbook.
-The proposed standards ly to improvement of point-in-time cost estimates, but are not directly he documentation of annual budget development.
-The draft rep with Office o properly doci formulation, forming a pro- eventual cost guidance to a accordance w Strategic Plan ort reviews (pg i) whether the FY08 Budget was prepared in accordance of Management and Budget and NASA budget development policy.
+National Aerona Space Administ Headquarters Washington, DO In A SA September 12, 2008 Reply to Attn of: Office of Pro ogram Analysis and Evaluation TO: Assistant Inspector General for Auditing FROM: Associate Administrator for Program Analysis and Evaluation - SUBJECT: NASA's Response to the Office of Inspector General's Draft Audit Report, "Cost Estimates Used to Support the Fiscal Year 2008 Budget Request for NASA's Constellation Program Could Have Been Better Documented" (A-07-017-00) Estimates Us o each of the recommendations contained in the Draft Audit Report "Cost sed to Support the Fiscal Year 2008 Budget Request for NASA's 1 Program Could Have Been Better Documented", we have developed the sponses: Evaluation sl practices ider cost estimate tendation: The Associate Administrator for Program Analysis and hould incorporate into NASA's Cost Estimating Handbook appropriate best ntified in the GAO Cost Guide and require personnel to document and retain s used to support budget requests in a manner that explicitly identifies the hods, calculations, results, rationales or assumptions, and source data used to h estimate. the proposed standards in t certainly app NASA does not concur with this recommendation, although it has included exposure draft Government Accountability Office (GAO) cost guide the Agency's 2008 Cost Estimating Handbook.
+The proposed standards ly to improvement of point-in-time cost estimates, but are not directly he documentation of annual budget development. with Office of properly doct formulation, forming a pro- eventual cost guidance to a accordance w ort reviews (pg i) whether the FY08 Budget was prepared in accordance of Management and Budget and NASA budget development policy.
 While umented cost estimates are indeed a key component of the process of budget cost estimates are only one of a number of inputs that are evaluated in ogram budget.
 There is a significant distinction between estimating the t of a mission and the process by which a budget is created.
 The relevant assess whether the Constellation Program FY 2008 budget was prepared in with OMB and NASA policy was embodied in OMB A-11, the FY 2008 nning Guidance (SPG) and the Programmatic Resource Guidance (PRG).